-The current penalty for failing to have a valid E-Vignette when driving on the motorway network is 14,875 HUF.
-This amount rises to a hefty 59,500 HUF if the penalty is not paid within 30 days of issue.
-Details of this can be found here: http:// toll-charge.hu/articles/article/e-vignette-rates.
+The current penalty for failing to have a valid E-Vignette when driving on the motorway network is varied according to the category and payment.
+Details of this can be found here: www.autopalyamatrica.hu/autopalya-matrica-buntetes-potdij.
 It is important to note that it is the car owner's responsibility to retain proof that they paid the toll for a given period.
 If you pay your toll at a petrol station then it is highly recommended that you file the receipt you get for a calendar year, just in case the National Toll Payment Services company questions whether you were covered on a certain day.